User Guide

 The workflow this enables:

-- Build a bin of references that represent the looks you want for the project (your "color bible").
+1. Build a selection of Style References that represent the looks you want for the project (your "color bible").

 Every clip on the timeline is matched — not all to the same reference, but each one to the reference from the bin that best suits it.
 It's the difference between manually matching each clip and letting the agent do the routing for you, and it accelerates a typical session enormously.